This is the engine after a complete rebuild of the cooling system.

 I had drained all the oil out of the engine sump, by hanging upside down into the bottom of the engine to unscrew the drain plug.
 I replaced it with a 90 degree elbow and a reinforced pipe up to a hand vacuum pump so changing the oil will now be much easier.
 I filled the engine with new oil along with a new fuel filter.
 The transmission was also drained and filled with new oil.

-It was now nearing the moment of truth, to see whether the engine would start of which I had no doubt, but much more importantly remain at its nominal operating temperature of 180F.
+It was now nearing the moment of truth, to see whether the engine would start, but much more importantly remain at its nominal operating temperature of 180F.
 I opened the seacock and gingerly pressed the start button and the engine fired, and all systems were suddenly, go!

 A very healthy flow out of the exhaust.Within seconds 60 psi was showing on the oil pressure gauge.
 An absolute torrent of water was also gushing out of the exhaust pipe, more than I have ever seen on any single engine boat I've ever been on.
 But then, so it should be because the whole water system had been completely dismantled and meticulously cleaned, probably for the first time in nearly 40 years